Geo-Python-2017/exercise-3-pszhuchkov/README.md

 After making your changes, you will need to upload these files to GitHub.
 Answering to the questions in this week's exercise should be given by modifying the end of this document in the [section titled Answers](#answers).

+- **Exercise 3 is due by the start of lecture on 27.9**.

+- Don't forget to check out the [hints for this week's exercise](https://geo-python.github.io/2017/lessons/L2/exercise-3-hints.html) if you're having trouble.

+- Scores on this exercise are out of **20 points**.

 **Contents:**
  - [Problem 0 - Initialize Grading repository](#problem-0---initialize-grading-repository)
  - [Problem 1 - Batch processing](#problem-1---batch-processing-data-files-with-a-for-loop-4-points)